Hexafluorosilicic acid: Uses

 Hexafluorosilicic acid and the salts are used as wood preservation agents.

 Lead refining

 Hexafluorosilicic acid is also used as an electrolyte in the Betts electrolytic process for refining lead.

 Rust removers

 Hexafluorosilicic acid (identified as hydrofluorosilicic acid on the label) along with oxalic acid are the active ingredients used in Iron Out rust-removing cleaning products, which are essentially varieties of laundry sour.

 Niche applications

 H2SiF6 is a specialized reagent in organic synthesis for cleaving Si–O bonds of silyl ethers.
 It is more reactive for this purpose than HF.
 It reacts faster with t-butyldimethysilyl (TBDMS) ethers than triisopropylsilyl (TIPS) ethers.

 Treating concrete

-The application of hexafluorosilica acid to a calcium rich surface such as concrete will give that surface some resistance to acid attack.
+The application of hexafluorosilicic acid to a calcium-rich surface such as concrete will give that surface some resistance to acid attack.